ihmccreery/sjfnw/docs/getting-started/installation-and-setup.md

 You should see output as tables are created in the local database based on the project's model definitions.

-Create a superuser when prompted - that creates a user account that you can use to log into the admin site on your local server.

 For more info on what this does, see the [django docs](https://docs.djangoproject.com/en/1.8/topics/migrations/) and the [project migration docs](../how-to/database.md).

 _If that didn't work, make sure `manage.py` has execute permissions. `chmod u+x manage.py` should work._

+#### Create a superuser

+`./manage.py createsuperuser`

+A superuser is a django user account with the highest access levels - you can use it to log into the admin site on your local server.

 #### Load fixtures